wllclngn/WriEdiVim/README.md

 <b>WARNING</b>: Vim does not promise the functionality of a word processor.
 While one merely need only copy/paste into a "~/.vimrc" file, the functionality this setup rides on must be understood well.

-<i>VIM EXPERIENCE</i>: Novice, Median.
+<b>VIM EXPERIENCE</b>: Novice, Median.

 See ".vimrc" for the code to place in "~/.vimrc" file.

-<i>NOTE</i>: lightline is not required for functionality of ":WE".
+<b>NOTE</b>: lightline is not required for functionality of ":WE".
 However, lightline's ethos works hand-in-hand w/ that of ":WE".
 For a more informative statusline, it is recommended to install and use lightline w/ ":WE".

 See "lightline.vim" for the code to place in "~/.vim/pack/plugins/start/lightline/autoload/lightline.vim" file.

 See "documentation.md" for detailed information on what 'Write & Edit (v3.0)...' does.

-<i>HISTORY</i>:
+<b>HISTORY</b>:

 I became tired of bloated word processors, and underpowered text-editors were not sufficient.
 For a long time I sought a text-editor that could handle both computer programming and creative writing environments.
 Vim was chosen due to its cross-platform, multi-faceted usability, customization, light-weightness and extremely unique editing Modes.